Menu

 Flower names for baby girls range from the exotic Amaryllis to Zinnia to such everyday flower names as Daisy, Clover, and Marigold.
 Other plant names for girls include Ivy, Marjoram, and Cassia.
 There are even a few flower names for baby boys, such as Florian and Peregrine.

 Flower baby names can suit every taste and sensibility, from the vintage to the modern, the unique to the familiar.
-The flower names and meanings here are organized by their current popularity on Nameberry.
+The flower names and meanings here are ordered by their current popularity on Nameberry.

 RELATED: